 Spread a thin layer of olive oil on the baking sheet before pre-baking the dough, and also spread a small amount onto the edges of the crust before baking.

-7) Pre-bake the crust for 3-4 minutes before topping.
+8) Pre-bake the crust for 3-4 minutes before adding the toppings

 This helps seal the dough so that the toppings don't make it soggy.